tzutalin/Android-Object-Detection/README.md

 ## Usage

-* There should be model and weight in /sdcard/fastrcnn and /sdcard/vision_scene after $ ./setup.sh
+* Download and push the neccessary file to your phone.
+There should be model and weight in /sdcard/fastrcnn and /sdcard/vision_scene.

+` $ ./setup.sh `

-* Build and run the application
+* Build and run the application using  gradlew or you can open AndroidStudio to import this project

+` $ ./gradlew assembleDebug`

+` $ adb install -r ./app/build/outputs/apk`

 Besides, you can change deep learning's model, weight, etc in VisionClassifierCreator.java
 ``` java